sudokhan112/Learning-Git/README.md

  Then you have to force push the new commits on your branch at `origin`

  ` $ git push -f origin naz/save-data-csv `

+**Messed Something Up!**

+`git reflog`

+This will show all the changes made with commit.
+Find the commit hash where you were correct.
+Then

+`$ git checkout commit-hash -b backup/dar/naz`

+This will create a new branch named backup/dar/naz with the commit where you were correct.
+Delete the branch where you messed up.

+`git kill messed-up-branch`

+Now, you want to change the name of the current branch (backup/dar/naz) into old brach(messed-up-branch), because old branch is probably pushed to origin and you want to follow that that or keep comments of merge request.

+Be on your current branch and rename it to old branch:

+`git branch -m messed-up-branch`

+Then force push this branch to origin where the original branch was:

+`git push -f origin dar/naz-branch-thread-MA-4918-backup`